Amegilla cingulata: Diet

 A. cingulata in Australia collects the majority of its nectar from blue flowers, although others investigated include mountain devil (Lambertia formosa) and grey spider flower (Grevillea buxifolia), as well as the introduced Abelia grandiflora and lavender (Lavandula species).
-They also feed on some nonblue flowers such as the white form of Salvia coccinea, tomato (Solanum lycopersicum), and eggplant (Solanum melongena) flowers, white flowers of Leea indica, and some members of the family Verbenaceae.
-The bees use a process that involves clinging onto flowers and vibrating powerfully, which increases the release of pollen.
-They have a limited foraging range around 300 m from their nest, and females make at least nine foraging flights per day.
+They also feed on some non-blue flowers such as the white form of Salvia coccinea, tomato (Solanum lycopersicum), and eggplant (Solanum melongena) flowers, white flowers of Leea indica, and some members of the family Verbenaceae.
+Bees in the genus Amegilla use a process that involves clinging onto flowers and vibrating powerfully, which increases the release of pollen.

 Life cycle

-A. cingulata builds a solitary nest, but often close to other conspecifics.
+A. cingulata build solitary nests, but often close to other conspecifics.
 A. cingulata tend to nest in burrows in dried-up river banks, old clay homes, and mortar between bricks, but may also burrow in soft sandstone, and areas of this type of rock can become riddled with bee tunnels.
 Cells, at the end of tunnels, contain an egg with a pollen/nectar mixture for the larval food.

 Threats

-A. cingulata is preyed upon by many animals, including birds, frogs and cane toads.
-Its nests are parasitized by the neon cuckoo bee Thyreus nitidulus.
+A. cingulata are preyed upon by many animals, including birds, frogs and cane toads.
+Their nests are parasitized by the neon cuckoo bee Thyreus nitidulus.
 Human activity, for example the clearing of river banks in the Caboolture River, may threaten nest sites of this bee.